MikeRogers0/Talks/slides/Docker-For-Developer-Happiness/slides.md

 # What is Docker?

-Software to build, download & run lots of little virtual computers on you computer.
+Software to build, download & run lots of little virtual computers on your computer.

 ---